bslew/antabTr/readme.md

 - improves modularization/re-usability of the code,
 - provides support for configuration files and command line parser,
 - supports various fitting functions for Tcal,
-- supports semi-automatic outliers rejection,
+- allows for semi-automatic outliers rejection,
+- improves and extends implementations of linear regression by robust models
+- adds new methods to define confidence ranges based on (per-BBC) noise levels,
 - provides configuration and command line level options to control Tsys rejection ranges,
 - helps extracting data from log/antabfs files (e.g from past EVN sessions),
 - provides basic plotting options for the gathered outputs and